trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 Where *len_str* is the length of the string in bytes.

 A static BLOB is length delimited, not NULL-terminated.
-It is currently only used with mmap'd files.

 Non-static BLOB